xaanya/devops24/examinations/exam5/README.md

 If you have gone through the preparation part for this examinination, the certificate and the key for the certificate has already been created so we don't need to worry about that.

-In this directory, there is already a file called `https.conf`.
-Copy this file to your Ansible working directory.
+In this directory, there is already a file called `files/https.conf`.
+Copy this directory to your Ansible working directory, with the contents intact.

 Now, we will create an Ansible playbook that copies this file via the `ansible.builtin.copy` module to `/etc/nginx/conf.d/https.conf`.

 # QUESTION A

-Create a playbook, `configure-https.yml` that copies the local `https.conf` file to `/etc/nginx/conf.d/https.conf`, ONLY on the `web` group.
+Create a playbook, `web.yml` that copies the local `files/https.conf` file to `/etc/nginx/conf.d/https.conf`, and acts ONLY on the `web` group from the inventory.

 Refer to the official Ansible documentation for this, or work with a classmate to build a valid and working playbook, preferrably that conforms to Ansible best practices.

 Run the playbook with `ansible-playbook` and `--verbose` or `-v` as option:

-    $ ansible-playbook -v configure-https.yml
+    $ ansible-playbook -v web.yml

 The output from the playbook run contains something that looks suspiciously like JSON, and that contains a number of keys and values that come from the output of the Ansible module.